Flag and coat of arms of Transylvania: Later echoes

-At the same stage, a Székely autonomist movement had begun using its own derivative symbol—the blue-gold-silver flag with the sun-and-moon.
+At the same stage, a Székely autonomy movement had begun using its own derivative symbol—the blue-gold-silver flag with the sun-and-moon.
 In September 2014, western Transylvanian Hungarians affiliated with the Hungarian People's Party selected a flag and coat of arms for Partium, in a form derived from the unrealized project of 1659.
 A blue-red-yellow tricolor is also spotted at rallies in support of increased autonomy for the region or its Hungarian communities.
-A controversy erupted on Hungarian National Day (March 15), 2017, after reports that the Romanian Gendarmerie fined people for displaying the colors.
+A controversy erupted on Hungarian National Day (15 March), 2017, after reports that the Romanian Gendarmerie fined people for displaying the colors.
 This account was rejected by Gendermerie officials, according to whom the fines were handed out to those demonstrators who refused to disperse after their authorization had expired.
 Transylvanian symbols, including the coat of arms, have been on display at football matches involving CFR Cluj, which has a mixed Romanian-and-Hungarian fan base.